CloudyAnt/Qfig/README.md

 Useful tools, configurations, commands for developers who use Mac (especially for java developer)

+run the script `active.sh`, you'll have full access to these commands in the command folder

 ## Configurations

 ### `iRecipe.json`, an iTerm profile